cyipt/actdev/code/tests/report.md

 local services such as shops, schools, parks, and other community facilities.
-Nationally, access to a range of services has been quantified through the Department for Transport’s Journey Time Statistics(link).
-These record the average journey times to the closest food store, primary school, secondary school, further education college, pharmacy, GP surgery, hospital, and town centre, at the Lower Super Output Area (LSOA) level.
+Nationally, access to a range of services has been quantified through the Department for Transport’s Journey Time Statistics. <!-- (link).  --> These record the average journey times to the closest food store, primary school, secondary school, further education college, pharmacy, GP surgery, hospital, and town centre, at the Lower Super Output Area (LSOA) level.
 These LSOA level averages are derived from the mean of the journey times from each Output Area within the LSOA.

 Journey times are computed by three modes.
 The first mode uses a combination of walking and public transport, depending on which of these